SiFli SDK RF Test Guide

 service/internal/bluetooth_config.c line 1539+

-HCI pass-through threads / IPC mailbox
+HCI passthrough threads / IPC mailbox

-same file as above, hci_forward_to_mb_entry / hci_forward_to_uart_entry
+Same file: hci_forward_to_mb_entry / hci_forward_to_uart_entry

 16. Reference Examples and Documents